York city walls: After the Romans

 Barker Tower was once linked to Lendal Tower by a chain across the river, parallel to the 19th-century Lendal Bridge.
 A small stretch of wall then leads to the entrance to Museum Gardens, the Multangular Tower and the original line of the Roman walls.

 The walls were repaired during the English Civil War by Parliamentarians as well as during the later Jacobite Risings due to fears of an invasion from Scotland.

 The walls were restored in the Victorian period after falling into disrepair.
 The Victorians widened the wall-walk as well as extending it in some areas, (such as in the northern area with views of the cathedral), previously, in some areas, there probably would have only been narrow ledges that could be used to support a timber wall-walk in times of danger.
 They also rebuilt the battlements and sometimes the tops of the walls.
 Some slit windows are at the wrong height and some are narrow for the full width of the parapet.
 Some parts of the walls still have small holes called musket loops from the 17th century for muskets to fire from although they are of uncertain age due to restoration.
 In the northern area where you have views of the Cathedral, the walls were defended from interval towers which would have been higher than they are now after the Victorian restoration.
 Many of the merlons spaced along the walls were restored by the Victorians and few originals remain.
 Perhaps one of the most notable additions to the wall was Robin Hood tower, built in 1889.

-Today the walls are a scheduled ancient monument and a grade I listed building.
+Today the walls are a scheduled monument and a grade I listed building.